emirkyz/emirkyz/README.md

 ## Hi there 👋
+My name is Emir and I am research asistant at Karadeniz Technical University.
+I publish side-projects in this profile.
 <!--
 **emirkyz/emirkyz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.